shakacode/rescript-logger/README.md

 }
 ```

-For most of the components, namespace will be a value of `__MODULE__` variable, which is a name of the current component.
-If you annotate components in sub-modules, you can define custom namespace.

-Also, these entries are logged on the `debug` level so none of those will appear in production builds.
+These entries are logged on the `debug` level so none of those will appear in production builds.

 ### Custom loggers
 `bs-log` ships with 2 loggers: